ZeaInc/gltf-loader/README.md

 The glTF loader enables loading of glTF, glTF Binary, and glTF Drako files into Zea Engine.

 This loader is based heavily on the reference glTF loading implementation from the Khronos Group and has been integrated as a plugin for the Zea Engine.
-As such, the code was modified to align with some of the design goals behind the Zea engine. https://github.com/KhronosGroup/glTF
+As such, the code was modified to align with some of the design goals behind the Zea Engine. https://github.com/KhronosGroup/glTF